• incendiary •

 Meaning: 1.
 Capable of igniting or igniting something else, related to fire or conflagration.
 2. Related to or having to do with arson.
 3. Highly provocative, inflammatory, capable of inciting a person or group to radical action.

-Word History: Today's Good Word was borrowed from the Latin adjective, incendiarius, of incendium "fire", a noun which went on to become Portuguese incêndio and Spanish incendio.
-The noun comes from the verb incendere "to ignite, set on fire", comprising in- "in, start" + candere "shine, burn".
+Word History: Today's Good Word was borrowed from the Latin adjective, incendiarius, of incendium "fire", a noun that went on to become Portuguese incêndio, Spanish incendio, Italian incendio, French incendie, and Romanian incendiu.
+The noun comes from the verb incendere "to ignite, st on fire", comprising in- "in, start" + candere "shine, burn".
 The original root, cand-, is also the root of English candle, borrowed from Latin candela.
 The Latin adjective candidus, also derived from candere, originally meant "burning, bright" and from there migrated to "white", then to "pure and guileless", before being borrowed by English as candid.
 (To be candid, we are very grateful to Pauline Rodwell for suggesting today's fiery Good Word.)